katahiromz/EGA/EGA-Manual.md

 ```

 Defines an EGA macro variable. `var` is a variable.
+Unlike the `set` function, the `expr` argument will be not evaluated.
 If `expr` is omitted, `var` will be reset.
 Returns `expr`.